 You can put in some hard work to get your home ready for showing to the home buyers.
-It’s very important to keep your house clean, so be sure to sweep up bathroom sink, and sneaky dust bunnies in the corners.
+It’s very important to keep your house clean, so be sure to sweep up the bathroom sink, and sneaky dust bunnies in the corners.

 Keep the Storage Clean and Organized

 Storage is an important buying consideration and it is something every buyer looks for.
 You want potential owners to be able to see the true amount of space in each closet.
-Buyers will look and open closets, so make sure to keep all your closets and cabinets clean and neatly organize.
+Buyers will look at and open closets, so make sure to keep all your closets and cabinets clean and neatly organize.